 What is Ketamine?

-Ketamine-Assisted Psychotherapy is a modality that combines the professional oversight of a medical doctor, the emotional support of psychotherapy and the medicinal effects of ketamine.
-Ketamine serves as a catalyst to bring forward therapeutic content and non-ordinary states of consciousness, while the psychotherapist is present to support clients with deepening and integrating these experiences.
+Ketamine-Assisted Psychedelic Therapy (KAPT) is a modality that combines the professional oversight of a medical doctor, the emotional support from a trained therapist or guide with the medicinal effects of ketamine.
+Ketamine serves as a catalyst to bring forward therapeutic content within a non-ordinary state of consciousness while the therapist or guide is present to support clients with deepening and integrating these experiences.

 Who is it for?

 Ketamine-Assisted Psychedelic Therapy is an alternative treatment option for people seeking relief from depression, anxiety, trauma, or other major life challenges.
 This modality can work in conjunction with other forms of treatment, or can be used when other forms of treatment have not achieved one’s desired results or efficacy.
 It is also for people who are interested in depth work, spiritual experience, and personal exploration.

 Yes.
 Ketamine-Assisted Psychedelic Therapy is a safe treatment when administered and supervised by a team of trained professionals.
 Additionally, before participating in KAPT with the Center for Medicinal Mindfulness, you will have a full medical evaluation performed by our Medical Director.
 To explore the extensive research being done on this modality, check out the Ketamine Research Foundation website.